- Tower Bridge is more than 125 years old and is a world-famous symbol of London.

 - Pick up a Tower Bridge Trail for little explorers at the venue.
 It’s packed full of engaging activities.

-- There is a gift shop available selling gifts, homeware, children’s toys and games, clothing and books.
+- There is a gift shop at theexhibition available selling gifts, homeware, children’s toys and games, clothing and books.

 - Tower Hill station (District and Circle lines) is a seven-minute walk away and has step-free access to street level.